Duel of Angels: Original productions

 Duel of Angels opened on 24 April 1958 at the Apollo Theatre in a production directed by Jean-Louis Barrault, and starring Vivien Leigh, Claire Bloom (later replaced by Ann Todd and Mary Ure), Derek Nimmo and Peter Wyngarde.
 Leigh again played the role of Paola in a production opening on 19 April 1960 at the Helen Hayes Theatre in New York City, directed by Robert Helpmann, and also featuring Peter Wyngarde, Jack Merivale and Mary Ure.

+Jean-Luc Godard wanted to film Pour Lucrèce in 1962 starring Sami Frey, Charles Denner, and Michel Piccoli, with an unknown actress (probably Nicole Bellac) as the female lead, but when cast and crew had already been assembled in September he called off the shoot on the first day of filming after a prolonged downpour caused a long delay.